 Elizabethtown College requires that all students complete two Signature Learning Experiences (SLEs) before graduating.
-These SLEs can be completed in a number of ways including study abroad, conducting student research, completing internships or capstone projects, and participating in community-based learning.
+These SLEs can be completed in a number of ways.
+The most common SLEs in the Computer Science program include student research, internships or capstone projects, and community-based learning.

 Every Computer Science major can complete a research project as part of the senior capstone.
 The research project can be anything that the student chooses as long as it is it related to their major.
 Recently, students have worked on: